Getting a reluctant toddler to enjoy playing outside

 The benefits of outdoor play are immeasurable.
 There’s nothing like getting out into the fresh air, and being exposed to experiences you won’t find indoors.
 For toddlers, getting outdoors is also a great way to to get in some physical activity, which is important for using up some of that boundless energy, and for keeping healthy.

-However, if Baby is like many toddlers, he may prefer to stay indoors to play.
-After all, he knows what to expect at home, and has more control over his environment than he would outside.
-He also knows going outdoors means leaving behind his favorite toys and electronics, which can add to the battle.
+However, if Baby is like many toddlers, she may prefer to stay indoors to play.
+After all, she knows what to expect at home, and has more control over her environment than she would outside.
+She also knows going outdoors means leaving behind her favorite toys and electronics, which can add to the battle.

 Here are some tips for getting turning your resistant toddler into a nature lover in just a few easy steps!

-- Plan something fun: To start, plan a fun outdoor adventure for Baby so he will get excited about being outdoors.
-This could mean a picnic in the park, a trip to the beach, or something else you feel would appeal to his interests.
-Getting him outside is the first step to enjoying nature, though it may take some convincing.
+- Plan something fun: To start, plan a fun outdoor adventure for Baby so she will get excited about being outdoors.
+This could mean a picnic in the park, a trip to the beach, or something else you feel would appeal to her interests.
+Getting her outside is the first step to enjoying nature, though it may take some convincing.

-There are a million ways for Baby to enjoy his time outside, and the first step to all of them is getting out the door with him!
+There are a million ways for Baby to enjoy her time outside, and the first step to all of them is getting out the door with her!